matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 Whenever code is pushed to the repository, the build server checks out that commit or branch and tries to build the code and run tests.
 The exact build and run steps depend on the language being used.
 For a Go project, the server may run `go build` followed by `go test ./...` and report back success or failure.
 This ensures what's checked in to source control can be built by someone else, not just the person who wrote the code.

+Usually this is a one time setup.
+After that, builds run automatically and report success or failure.

 Examples:

 * Jenkins